Enter your ZIP Code

 It will entirely depend on the laws of the state you live in, as to whether a minor can hold a title to a car or not.
 First of all, they will have to be a licensed driver to actually register the vehicle in their name.
 Beyond that, every state will have different requirements as to who can hold a title to a car, meaning who can own it, and what is needed for that to be true.
 Definitely look into your local laws before going too far down the road of actually purchasing a vehicle for your teenager.
 It may end up being more prudent to just have them insured under your policy if the state laws won’t allow them to own a car yet.

 It’s going to be really important that you understand all of the aspects and responsibilities behind owning a car.
 One of the first, and most important, pieces of information is understanding what your car title actually is, and what it means.

-In some states car dealerships aren’t allowed to sell cars to minors without an adult guardian present.
-Even in ones that may allow it, the dealerships themselves may be very wary about filling out all of the paperwork without a adult legal guardian present.
-They won’t want to be held accountable for coercing a minor into buying a car they shouldn’t have, so having an adult there will be necessary the majority of the time.
-Minors may be able to make contracts they’ve signed null and void, which is main factor in dealerships assessing this risk.
+In some states, car dealerships aren’t allowed to sell cars to minors without an adult guardian present.
+Even in ones that may allow it, the dealerships themselves may be very wary about filling out all of the paperwork without an adult legal guardian present.
+They won’t want to be held accountable for coercing a minor into buying a car they shouldn’t have, so having an adult there will be necessary for the majority of the time.
+Minors may be able to make contacts they’ve signed null and void, which is the main factor in dealerships assessing this risk.

 11440 W. Bernardo Court, San Diego CA 92127American Insurance - auto, health, home and life insurance provider.